moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber sends an `ANNOUNCE_CANCEL` control message to indicate it will stop sending new subscriptions for tracks within the provided Track Namespace.

-If a publisher receives new subscriptions for that namespace after receiving an ANNOUNCE_CANCEL, it SHOULD close the session as a 'Protocol Violation'.

 ~~~
 ANNOUNCE_CANCEL Message {